 Thermal Recovery Hot Water Heater

 We evaluated the effect of thermal recovery on impact per m3 of treated wastewater for the building scale AeMBR treatment system as part of a sensitivity analysis.
-Thermal recovery is performed prior to wastewater treatment and so it is expected that similar results can be applied to other building scale treatment systems.
-The thermal recovery hot water heater GWP sensitivity analysis results are displayed in Figure 6-6.
-Thermal recovery benefits and burdens are evaluated for both natural gas and electric hot water heaters.
+Thermal recovery is performed prior to wastewater treatment, and so it is expected that similar results can be applied to the RVFW treatment system.
+Figure 6-6 displays thermal recovery hot water heater GWP sensitivity analysis results.
+Thermal recovery benefits and burdens were evaluated for both natural gas and electric hot water heaters.
 Figure 6-7 presents CED results for the same scenarios.

-Figure 6-6 shows that the inclusion of thermal recovery yields reductions in GWP for both wastewater and avoided water heater types.
-The amount of thermal energy recovered is not dependent on the quantity of wastewater that can be reused within the building, and therefore the absolute magnitude of the processes environment benefit is the same for both reuse scenarios.
-Results for both GWP and CED show that avoiding the use of electric hot water heaters yields a greater environmental benefit, due to the lower relative environmental performance of an electric hot water heater operated using electricity characteristic of the San Francisco electrical grid mix.
+Figure 6-6 shows that the inclusion of thermal recovery yields reductions in GWP for both types of treated wastewater and electric and natural gas hot water heaters.
+The amount of thermal energy recovered is not dependent on the quantity of wastewater that can be reused within the building, and therefore the magnitude of the process’s environment benefit is the same for both reuse scenarios.
+Results for both GWP and CED show that avoiding the use of electric hot water heaters yields a greater environmental benefit compared to a natural gas based water heater, due to the lower relative environmental performance of an electric hot water heater operated using electricity characteristic of the San Francisco electrical grid mix.

 Figure 6-7 indicates that CED per m3 increases when thermal recovery replaces hot water provided by a natural gas heater.
 This result is counter-intuitive, but can be explained by the fact that the energy demand for heat pump compressor and pump operation is greater than the thermal energy recovered when a life cycle perspective is taken.
 Heat pump COPs are based on the electricity required to run a heat pump compressor, not considering energy losses during electricity generation and distribution.
-This same explanation accounts for the significant reduction in CED that is realized when thermal recovery replaces an electric hot water heater.
+This same explanation accounts for the large reduction in CED that is realized when thermal recovery replaces an electric hot water heater.

 These results are representative of the specific heat pump and hot water heater specifications described in Section 2.2.1.
-Changes in system performance parameters or the underlying electrical grid mix would affect the reported results considerably.
+Changes in system performance parameters or the underlying electrical grid mix will affect the reported results.